-Except as described above or otherwise provided in the Option Agreement or an employment agreement in respect of options granted prior to the effective date of the Stock Option Plan, if an Optionee's employment is terminated, or if an Optionee resigned from his or her employment with the Corporation, all of the Optionee's unvested options will expire effective on the date of such termination or resignation.
-The Optionee will have a period of 30 days from the date of such termination to exercise his or her unexercised vested options.
+Except as described above or otherwise provided in the Option Agreement, if an Optionee's employment is terminated, or if an Optionee resigned from his or her employment with the Corporation, all of the Optionee's unvested options will expire effective on the date of such termination or resignation.
+The Optionee will have a period of 30 days from the date of such termination or resignation to exercise his or her unexercised vested options.

-If an Optionee's employment is terminated without cause within 24 calendar months following a change of control (as defined in the Stock Option Plan): (i) each unexercised vested option held by the Optionee will remain exercisable for a period of 24 calendar months from the date of termination, but not later than the end of the Option Period; and (ii) each unvested option then held by the Optionee will become exercisable upon such termination and will remain exercisable for a period of 24 calendar months from the date of termination, but not later than the end of the Option Period; and exercisable for a period of 24 calendar months from the date of termination, but not later than the end of the Option Period.
+If an Optionee's employment is terminated without cause within 24 calendar months following a change of control (as defined in the Stock Option Plan): (i) each unexercised vested option held by the Optionee will remain exercisable for a period of 24 calendar months from the date of termination, but not later than the end of the Option Period; and (ii) each unvested option then held by the Optionee will become exercisable upon such termination and will remain exercisable for a period of 24 calendar months from the date of termination, but not later than the end of the Option Period.